 Program Deposit: Each Furman program requires a non-refundable deposit to demonstrate the student's commitment to participate; this deposit is credited towards total program cost for faculty-led and exchange programs, and is charged as an administrative fee for affiliate programs.
-Study Away deposits may be made by cash, check, money order, or credit/debit.
+Study Away deposits may be made by physical or e-check, money order, or an online payment with a credit/debit card.
 Checks should be made payable to "Furman University" and include the student's name, Furman ID number, and the name and term of the Study Away program on the memo line.
 Credit/Debit card payments can be made through the Furman Afford website.
 Please note that additional fees will apply if paying with a credit card.
-Contact the Rinker Center for Study Away and International Education or the Student Enrollment Center for Study Away and International Education.
+Contact the Rinker Center for Study Away and International Education or the Student Enrollment Center for details.
+The financial agreement and deposit should be submitted together to the Rinker Center for Study Away and International Education.